oyeprashar/anvil-load-tester/README.md

 <img src="docs/architecture.svg" alt="Anvil Architecture Diagram" width="100%"/>

 ## Evaluation

+The evaluation of Anvil was done by comparing it against existing load testing frameworks.
+Since this project doesn’t fit into a standard benchmarking setup, there wasn’t a widely accepted benchmark to rely on.

 ### Why was k6 chosen as the underlying engine for Anvil?
 Some pointers considered before selecting k6 were